 You can enter any of the Brutal Triathlons as a relay team.
 This can be an ideal introduction into extreme Triathlons or a less 'brutal' way to complete the Double ;-)

-You can have between 2 - 4 members and you can break the event up any way you want to (share the swim, bike or run laps) The timing chip must be changed over in the main HQ marquee and the mountain runner must have support if you are taking part in the Double or Triple.
+You can have between 2 - 4 members and you can break the event up any way you want to (share the swim, bike or run laps) The timing chip must be changed over in the main HQ marquee and the mountain runner must have support if you are taking part in the Double.